 Sell recipe books

-While we’re on the topic of nutrition, selling established recipe books is another profitable way to support your clients.
+While we’re on the topic of nutrition, selling recipe books by famous chefs or health bloggers is another profitable way to support your clients.
 Topics such as ’15 minute meals’ or ‘quick one-pot dishes’ are usually helpful for time-starved clients who want easy solutions.
 You could even take it a step further and create your own!

 Create your own healthy snacks